 For more information, see Setting SMS messaging preferences and Amazon Simple Notification Service endpoints and quotas.

 (Optional) Request a service quota increase for SMS spending

-If your account hit the monthly Amazon SNS service quota for SMS spending, but you want to send more SMS messages, request a service quota increase.
-If you expect your monthly SMS usage to stay the same (or increase), a service quota increase also prevents the issue from happening again.
+If your account hit the monthly Amazon SNS service quota for SMS spending but you want to send more SMS messages, request a service quota increase.
+If you expect your monthly SMS usage to stay the same (or increase), then a service quota increase also prevents the issue from happening again.

 Set an alarm and monitor SMS usage

 In addition to a service quota increase, keeping informed of your account's SMS activity can help you avoid hitting the monthly service quota.
 Do any of the following:

 - Create a CloudWatch alarm for the SMSMonthToDateSpentUSD metric.
 Set the alarm to notify you well in advance of hitting the SMS spending quota.

 - Monitor your account's SMS metrics and logs using CloudWatch to stay aware of your account's usage and anticipate your costs.

 - View SMS delivery statistics and subscribe to daily SMS usage reports from Amazon SNS.